Analyzing NGSQ articles with MGP Principles Study Group – Tuesday Noon Central Session

 The cost is $50 for the entire year.
 For this price, you will get:

-- a monthly study group session for up to two hours with your peers, led by me, Cari Taplin
+- a monthly study group session for about 1 hour with your peers, led by me, Cari Taplin

 - the discussion questions at least two weeks prior to the online meeting